agantonov/openconfig/README.md

 +    }
 ```
 #### Delete
 The last CRUD fucntion is Delete.
-We can remove the Openconfig confiruration either with the XML [file](https://github.com/agantonov/openconfig/blob/main/openconfig-delete.xml) the delete="delete" attribute or using the ASCII [text](https://github.com/agantonov/openconfig/blob/main/openconfig-delete.set) and the delete: statement
+We can remove the Openconfig configuration either with the XML [file](https://github.com/agantonov/openconfig/blob/main/openconfig-delete.xml) using the delete="delete" attribute or using the ASCII [text](https://github.com/agantonov/openconfig/blob/main/openconfig-delete.set) and the delete: statement
 ```
 $ python3 load_config.py openconfig-delete.xml xml mx204-83